dstroot/blog-next/_posts/2014-05-05-virtual-machines-vs-containers.md

 #### Ecosystem

 - Growing in popularity -- just checkout the google trends for docker or LXC.
-- Vibrant community and numerous 3rd party applications (1000s of prebuilt images on docker index and 100s of open source apps on github or other public sources).
+- Vibrant community and numerous 3rd party applications (1000s of prebuilt images on docker index and 100s of open source apps on GitHub or other public sources).

 #### Benchmarks